purcell/emacs-reformatter/README.md

    (mode . dhall-format-on-save-mode)))
 ```

-See the documentation for `define-reformatter`, which provides a
+See the documentation for `reformatter-define`, which provides a
 number of options for customising the generated code.

 ## Rationale